Skip to contents

 write_scalar_file

-Optional character HDF5 output filename used when `write_scalar_name` is provided.
+Optional character.
+HDF5 output file path.
+Required when write_scalar_name is provided.

 write_scalar_columns

-Optional character/integer selector for output columns to save as scalar values.
-If NULL, uses all wrap output columns except `element_id`.
+Optional character or integer vector selecting which output columns to save as scalar values.
+If NULL (default), uses all output columns except element_id.

 write_scalar_column_names